Blog

 Employers can support employees in several ways during their paternity leave:

 Don’t forget to provide a smooth transition back to work with options for flexible working arrangements if needed.
-You’ll also want to consider offering access to resources and support groups for new parents to help them navigate parenthood.
-Mental health services to support the wellbeing of new parents is vital.
+You’ll also want to consider offering access to resources and support groups for new fathers to help them navigate parenthood.
+Mental health services to support the wellbeing of new fathers is vital.

 Train managers to understand and support paternity leave policies and the importance of work-life balance.